mgharvey/seqcap_pop/README.md

 If you use this pipeline for your own research, please cite Phyluce following the instructions [here](http://phyluce.readthedocs.org/en/latest/citing.html) and cite:

 * Harvey MG, Smith BT, Glenn TC, Faircloth BC, Brumfield RT.
-In press. **Sequence capture versus restriction site associated DNA sequencing for shallow systematics**. *Systematic Biology* doi:10.1093/sysbio/syw036.
+2016. **Sequence capture versus restriction site associated DNA sequencing for shallow systematics**. *Systematic Biology* 65: 910-924.

 You can also provide a link to this repository if desired: